 From eqn.
-(3), it is clear that in order to estimate g(Q) for the catchment we must first identify periods in time in which the discharge pulse, Q, is greater than both P and E. To achieve this we isolated hourly flows when we both did not experience measurable precipitation 6 hours prior to the time of analysis or 2 hours afterward, and when solar radiation was negligible for the same time.
-For study catchments without solar radiation data or eddy covariance data available, we chose to limit our recessive discharge values to rainless, nighttime hours (defined as 9 pm to 4 am) to ensure that Q was again larger than both P and E. The accepted recession flow values (e.g., Figure 4) were plotted in order to obtain the catchment sensitivity function from a curve fit that results from our binning algorithm.
+(3), it is clear that in order to estimate g(Q) for the catchment, we must first identify periods in time in which the discharge pulse, Q, is greater than both P and E. To achieve this, we isolated hourly flows when we both did not experience measurable precipitation six hours prior to the time of analysis or two hours afterward, and when solar radiation was negligible for the same time.
+For study catchments without solar radiation data or eddy covariance data available, we chose to limit our recessive discharge values to rainless, nighttime hours (defined as 9 pm to 4 am) to ensure that Q was again larger than both P and E. The accepted recession flow values were extracted and plotted (Figure 2-4) in order to obtain the catchment sensitivity function from a curve fit that results from our binning algorithm.

-Figure 4 - Example of our code extracting flow values from the discharge recession curve (black dots) to form the distribution of values that are then binned to estimate the sensitivity function.
+Figure 3.
+Example of our code extracting flow values from the discharge recession curve (black dots) to form the distribution of values that are then binned to estimate the sensitivity function.
 This data is for the Severn River in Wales, England.